dirakx1/challenge-pub/app/README.md

 # Code for app

-Here we will have the needed python code for the app.
-That is in charge of exposing the data stored in the database.
+Here he have the python code that makes an API to be cosumed by and USER, with GET and post methods on the /items endpoint.